 When nature unleashes its fury, powerful storms can wreak havoc on trees of all types and sizes here in Southern California.
 While there is little a property owner can do to avoid tree damage from 70 to 80 mile per hour winds, thoughtful planting and some routine maintenance can go far in protecting your trees from the average storm.
-When the right trees are planted in the right locations and correct routine pruning is done, trees can be protected from storm damage.
+When the right trees are planted in the proper locations, and correct routine pruning is done, trees can be protected from storm damage.
 Here are a few tips that can help you protect your trees from potential storm damage.

 Provide Your Trees with Ample Room to Grow

 Giving your trees plenty of room to grow goes further than just thinking of the trunk and branches as you also have to consider the root systems.
 Many types of mature trees naturally grow roots that extend hundreds of feet from the base of the trunk.
 This root zone should be protected from compaction.
 An excellent way to do this is to keep people and vehicles away from the root zones by planting shrubs or beds of native plants around young trees.

 Plant Trees When They Are Still Small and Remove Tree Stakes Early

 Smaller trees, which are grown in root pruning containers, establish healthy root systems much more efficiently than larger trees.
 Once young trees are planted in the ground, be sure to remove the tree stakes early.
 When this is done, the trees can bend in the wind naturally wherein the trunks are trained to be stronger plus the movement helps encourage root development.